system-zero/system-zero/data/docs/la.md

 #   underlying value is '0' and '-1' internally, which is the same as C.

 # - loops can have as a body a single statement that fit in a single line.
-#   In this case the braces are ommited:
+#   In this case the braces can be ommited:

     while (true) break
 #   or
     while (true)
       break
 #  But no more than a statement than fit in a single line, and which may
-#  have a loops that produce another loop, as long all those they fit in
+#  have a loops that produce another loop, as long all these they fit in
 #  a single line.
 #  See the specific section, below.